-The final consents for the project were awarded in September 2015, the final investment decision (FID) was made in December 2015, the onshore construction activities were also initiated that same year and the offshore construction works were initiated in early-2016.
+The final consents for the project were awarded in September 2015, and the final investment decision (FID) was made in December 2015.
+Onshore construction activities were initiated in the same year, while the offshore construction works were started in early 2016.

 First power from the project was generated in November 2016, and the extension was commissioned in May 2017.

 With an installed capacity of 258MW, the wind farm is capable of serving approximately 230,000 homes.
-It generated approximately 150 local jobs during the construction phase and 75 full-time jobs during the operations phase.
+It generated approximately 150 local jobs during construction and 75 full-time jobs during the operations phase.

 The offshore wind farm is equipped with 32 MHI Vestas V164-8.0MW wind turbines.
-The V164-8.0MW turbine is the biggest of its kind in the world, with a hub height of 105m and a tip height of 187m.
-Its blades measure 80m-long, providing a swept area of 21,124m², while its nacelle is 20m-long, 8m-wide and 8m-high.
+The V164-8.0MW turbine is the biggest of its kind in the world, with a hub height of 105m and tip height of 187m.
+Its blades measure 80m long, providing a swept area of 21,124m², while its nacelle is 20m long, 8m wide and 8m high.

-The construction base for the project is the Cammell Laird's site in Birkenhead.
+The construction base for the project is the Cammell Laird site in Birkenhead.

-The output from the turbines is conveyed via inter-array cables to the new offshore substation, which is then conveyed to a new onshore substation at Bodelwyddan, south-east of St Asaph Business Park, via submarine and underground cables.
+The output from the turbines is conveyed through inter-array cables to the new offshore substation, which is then conveyed to a new onshore substation at Bodelwyddan, south-east of the St Asaph Business Park, by submarine and underground cables.

 Onshore underground cables will further transfer the electricity to the national grid through the 400kV Bodelwyddan onshore substation.

-Van Oord installed the same deploying its heavy lift vessel, Svanen, and further subcontracted FoundOcean to connect the monopile and transition pieces using BASF's proprietary MasterFlow 9500 grouting system.
+Van Oord installed the foundations, deploying its Svanen heavy lift vessel to do so, and further subcontracted FoundOcean to connect the monopile and transition pieces using BASF’s proprietary MasterFlow 9500 grouting system.